How to Run an Effective Agile Demo: A Secret Way to Build Stakeholder Trust

 Last minute cancellations take away from the trust you are attempting to build.
 So, remember to only invite people as often as you can confidently show working software.

-Who Should You Invite
+Who Should You Invite to Your Agile Demo

-When you show working software, it can increase the organizational awareness of initiatives and possibly start demos in other parts of the company, helping you all to see the bigger picture.
+When you show working software, it can increase the organizational awareness of initiatives and possibly start demos in other parts of the company, helping all teams to see the bigger picture.
 When the big picture is visible, teams can more easily communicate the impact of decisions to the entire company and prevent crisis situations from cropping up.

 It is not enough to just show people software; you will also need to allocate time to let them ask questions.
 It’s important to remember this content is new to your audience, so give attendees a few seconds pause to have a chance to formulate their questions.

-Iterate on Your Last Demo
+Pro Tip: Iterate on Your Agile Demo

 Each demo should adapt to the feedback from your previous demos.
 Notice the aspects of the demo where your leadership focused their attention, and try to cater your demo to their needs next time.

-Checklist For Your First Demo
+The Complete Checklist for Your First Agile Demo

 Here’s the main things you should consider when scheduling your first demo: